travhoog/SpockEx/README.md

    JSON Error: {}

 * Peer A confirms the identity of the IP message using previous codes, keys and salts.
-* If succesful, Peer A sends a success message.
+If succesful, Peer A sends a success message.
 Peer A also generates a Cluster UID, and sends it to Peer B. If something isn't right, sends error.

    JSON Success: {}

    JSON Error: {}

-* Peer A and B are now trusted peers.
-* Peer B accepts with a success code.
+* Peer A and B are now trusted peers and a new peer cluster has been generated between them.
+Peer B accepts with a success code.

    JSON Success: {}